 Another benefit of the Tormach PCNC 440 is that it comes with the company’s PathPilot CNC controller.
 This is a very intuitive platform that has powerful conversational programming that allows you to tweak programs and keep progressing, so it’s a good choice for hobbyists and experts alike.

 There are a range of customizable packages available to purchase for the PCNC 440, so you can tailor the package exactly to your needs.
-Tormach provides a wide variety of training materials and offer great customer service if anything does go wrong.
+Tormach provides a wide variety of training materials and offers great customer service if anything does go wrong.

 - Price: $30,746

 This compact mill boasts an impressive 40-taper performance despite being much smaller than most other machines of similar power.
-It’s therefore a good option for universities, small companies and so on.
+It’s, therefore, a good option for universities, small companies and so on.

 In fact, Haas is a pioneer in professional-grade mini mills, having built the world’s first in the year 2000 and installed over 25,000 globally since.
 The Module Mini Mill is the latest model in the series.